sparkison/m3u-editor/README.md

 A simple `m3u` playlist editor, similar to **xteve** or **threadfin**.
 As of now, there are no plans for EPG integration, but if there's enough interest this can be looked into.

+> [!WARNING]
+> Has not been tested on playlists larger than 4000 channels.
+Hopefully this covers most cases.

 > [!NOTE]
-> Has been tested on large playlists up to 4000 channels, which should cover most cases.

-Ability to merge playlists is not currently available, but could be fairly easily added if there are enough requests for this feature.
+> Ability to merge playlists is not currently available, but could be fairly easily added if there are enough requests for this feature.

 ## How It Works
 1. Initialization and M3U Playlist(s) creation: